 Establish your mission

 This is where objectives need to become a purpose to create a powerful story that will drive your mission.
 The mission will be the ground on which you can implement your action plan.
 This mission needs to align with your company’s values.
 Will you protect nature or help regenerate it?
 Your mission needs to say how will you make the world a better place with what you do.
+Also check out Write for us.

 Craft the strategy